-NUL: A source device that sends 40 zeroes (nulls) to the destination device.
+A source device that sends 40 zeroes (nulls) to the destination device.

-EOF: A source device that sends an end-offile character to the destination device.
-PIP automatically adds a TZ to the end of all ASCII data transfers.
+EOF:

-PRN: A destination device, that performs the following functions as data is copied: expands tabs to every eighth character position, numbers lines, inserts an initial page eject and an additional page eject every 60 lines.
-(Same as LST: with
+A source device that sends an end-of-file character to the destination file character to the destination device.
+PIP automatically adds a ^2 to the end of all ASCII data transfers.

-[t8np]).
+PRN: A destination device that performs the following functions as data is copied: expands tabs to every eighth character position, numbers lines, inserts an initial page eject and an additional page eject every 60 lines.
+(Same as LST: with [t8np].)